WICG/idle-detection/README.md

 * Chrome's [chrome.idle](https://developer.chrome.com/apps/idle) API for apps/extensions, which is a direct inspiration for this proposal.
   * Also exposed to Extensions in Firefox [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/idle)
   * And [Edge](https://github.com/MicrosoftDocs/edge-developer/blob/master/microsoft-edge/extensions/api-support/supported-apis.md#idle)
+  * That API has a global (per-execution-context) threshold and one source of events.
+This makes it difficult for two components on the same page to implement different thresholds.
 * Attempts to do this from JS running on the page:
   * [idle.ts](https://github.com/dropbox/idle.ts) from Dropbox
   * [Idle.js](http://shawnmclean.com/detecting-if-user-is-idle-away-or-back-by-using-idle-js/)